 There are different types of temporary filler.
 The best known is Hyaloronic acid which is a man made but natural component of skin.
 It has no animal products in it unlike Collagen.
 The most well known Hyaloronic products are Restylane and Juvederm, which Stephen McCulley regularly uses.
 It is very safe and slowly disappears in the skin.
 Temporary fillers last from 3-12 months.
 There are different types/thicknesses of fillers and they are used for different purposes.
 The thinner the filler the better it is for treating fine lines but the less time it can last.
 By contrast the thicker fillers are very good for deeper injections and adding more bulk.
 Within the Juvederm range the following are available.

-Juvederm 2 – Fine filler for fine lines
+Juvederm 2 and Volbella – Fine filler for fine lines

-Juvederm 3 – Good general filler for creases and some deeper lines
+Juvederm 3 and Volift – Good general filler for creases and some deeper lines

 Juvederm 4- Thicker filler for longer lasting filling of deeper grooves